X

 Ramah Darom also accommodates campers and staff with various food allergies and sensitivities.
 There are always dairy-free, gluten-free, vegetarian and vegan-friendly options served in a special section of the Chadar Ochel.
 During summer camp sessions, our facility is peanut and tree-nut-free.
 Parents/Guardians can indicate their camper’s dietary habits and needs in the Dietary and Nutritional Health portion of the Detailed Camper Profile-section 3 on their family dashboard.

 Meals at Camp are filled with healthy and hearty dishes and enough variety to satisfy most picky eaters.
+There is also always an option for plain pasta, sun butter and jelly sandwiches and salad bar.

 Each morning at Camp, campers start the day with a hearty breakfast.
-In addition to daily selections like homemade waffles, pancakes, biscuits or “Cinnobuns”, eggs, bagels and cream cheese, soysage, yogurt and fruit, there is always a cereal bar with whole milk, 2% and low-fat and soymilk and OJ, apple juice is available.
+In addition to daily selections like homemade waffles, pancakes, biscuits or cinnamon buns, eggs, bagels and cream cheese, soysage, yogurt and fruit, there is always a cereal bar with whole milk, 2% and low-fat and soymilk and OJ, apple juice is available.

 After morning activities, campers refuel on Camp lunch favorites like a potato bar with all the kosher fixings, grilled cheese and tomato soup, mac and cheese with veggies, falafel, hummus and pita with Israeli cucumber salad, and pizza every Friday on the covered basketball court.
 There is also a salad bar with fresh greens, a variety of slices and dices vegetables and tuna or pasta salad at every lunch.